THE RAICH CARTER STORY

 In his first full season at the helm Carter led his new team to the Third Division (North) title.
 Once they were promoted, Carter bought players like Don Revie and Neil Franklin to the club and claimed; “My aim is to play good football and let the results take care of themselves”.
 But in 1951 he resigned as manager after failing to advance the team any further.
 He carried on playing before retiring at the end of the season, having scored 216 goals in 451 games, despite missing what would surely have been six of his prime years because of the war.

-Soccer Star
+Soccer Star launches ‘Soccer Star’

 In 1952 a weekly magazine ‘Raich Carter’s Soccer Star’ was launched.
 It carried his name, and a weekly column by him, for three years and continued as ‘Soccer Star’ until finally closing down in 1970.

-Later spells at Mansfield (who he led out of the 4th Division) and Middlesbrough came and went and after being fired by the Ayresome Park club in 1966 he took a job in a Hull sports store.
+Later spells at Mansfield (whom he led out of the 4th Division) and Middlesbrough came and went and after being fired by the Ayresome Park club in 1966 he took a job in a Hull sports store.

 Raich Carter passed away in 1994 after suffering a stroke the previous year.

 Many players saw their peak years taken away from them by the two major conflicts of the 20th century.
-Raich Carter’s brilliance on either side of the 1939-45 war makes one wonder just how great he might have been in those six lost years
+Raich Carter’s brilliance on either side of the 1939-45 war makes one wonder just how great he might have been in those six lost years.